-(2019-2021) Helen Dwyer is a third generation Unitarian-Universalist.
-As a member of All Souls Unitarian Church in Indianapolis, Indiana since 1979, Helen has served on committees with All Souls including Fine Arts, Marketing, Religious Education, Adult Education, Marketing, and Communications.
+(2019-2023) Helen Dwyer is originally from Grand Island, NY.
+After graduation from Franklin College, Franklin, Indiana, she became a member of All Souls Unitarian Church Indianapolis and has remained there over 42 years.
+Ms. Dwyer served on committees including Fine Arts, Marketing, Religious Education, Adult Education, Marketing, and Communications.
 Ms. Dwyer served 8 years as secretary on the Church Council.
-The Church Council was the chairs of the program committees that met once a month to discuss upcoming programs.

 Ms. Dwyer has served on the Region’s Nominating Committee since 2019.
 She has also been a CASA (Court Appointed Special Advocate) working with Child Advocates since May, 2010.